NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Experimental Evaluation

 \subsection{Comparison to Term Weighting Models}

-In this work we are primarily interested in zero-shot retrieval evaluations, which is why we focus on BEIR.
-However, there are a few recently proposed retrieval systems that also make use of language models to compute term weights.
-In this section, we compare these systems to \ourapproach{} using the MS-MARCO passage retrieval task.
-The metrics typically used in this task are the mean reciprocal rank with a cutoff of 10 (MRR@10) measuring the ranking of the top ten results and recall@1000.
+In this work we are primarily interested in the zero-shot multi-domain retrieval task represented by BEIR.
+However Table~\ref{tab:nail-vs-sparse-msmarco} also contains a comparison to other recent systems that use LMs to compute term weights, using the in-domain MS-MARCO passage retrieval task that they focused on.

-Table~\ref{tab:nail-vs-sparse-msmarco} contains the results.
 For \ourapproach{}, we report both the version which uses BM25 retrievals (in that case, the recall metric is derived from the BM25 system) and the system described in the previous section which uses exhaustive scoring.
 The results demonstrate that both \ourapproach{}-exh and BM25+\ourapproach{} outperform the other term weighting models presented on the MRR@10 metric for the MS-MARCO passage ranking task.
-With respect to recall metric, \ourapproach{}-exh clearly improves over the previous systems.
+With respect to recall, \ourapproach{}-exh clearly improves over the previous systems.
 Exhaustive scoring is much more expensive than the other systems shown; however, given the sparsification results shown in Figure~\ref{fig:sparse}, we believe a sparse version of \ourapproach{} would be competitive with the models presented.